 Additional Differences — and Similarities

 The sunflower is the state flower of Kansas and a member of the aster family (Asteraceae).
-It is also said that the heads of sunflowers follow the sun, which isn't completely true.
-Instead, the flowers and leaves tend to bend toward light due to a process known as heliotropism.
+It is also said that the heads of sunflowers follow the sun, which is true of many types of sunflowers, although some sunflowers remain stationary without following the sun.
+It's the process called heliotropism that causes the flowers and leaves to move toward the light.

-The Black-eyed Susan is the state flower of Maryland and is also a member of the aster family.
+The black-eyed Susan is the state flower of Maryland and is also a member of the aster family (Asteraceae).
 There are more than two dozen species of black-eyed Susans that are native to different parts of North America.
 Both sunflowers and black-eyed Susans attract a variety of pollinating insects, including butterflies and bees.

 - Missouri Botanical Garden: Helianthus annuus